 Here at Foreside Farm, we breed Maine Coon cats.

 Our main objective is to breed and produce healthy, happy, well socialised kittens that will be perfect, loving family pets.

 We are very lucky to live in an area where we have no visiting or feral cats.
 This gives us the unique opportunity to let our cats live a natural life.
 It would be impossible to do this in a built up area, or somewhere where there were other entire cats.
 We thought about this very carefully, as we clearly couldn't risk any cross breeding with outside beasties.
 Neutered cats can live a much freer life of course.

 Our colony is a solid and tight familial group, and they spend their time around the house mostly going in and out of doors. ( I think there is a job opportunity for someone as a full time doorperson here)

 Any new kittens bought in are quarantined till bloods are run and the kittens are shown to be completely healthy.
-It's a very important thing to do, we have been sold a very sick kitten from well known breeder in the past!
-It was a very sad situation, and the poor baby, despite thousands of pounds of veterinary care, still passed over.
-He lived his short life in a loving home where there were no other cats as his infection was highly contageous.
+It's a very important thing to do, we have been sold very sick kittens from well known breeders in the past!
+It's a sad situation, and the poor babies, despite thousands of pounds of veterinary care, they can still die or not be cleared to join the colony.
+One lived his short life in a loving home where there were no other cats as his infection was highly contagious.
 It just goes to show that you must do your best to protect your babies.

 We do run occasional checks on our adult cats, just for comfort of mind, (so far, all have been clear).
 Our vet has a great inhouse blood work facility, so it's quick and easy.